luizfilipezs/container/README.md

 ### Advanced options

-`Container` constructor has three paramters:
+`Container` constructor has three parameters:

 - `strict` (defaults to `false`): if `true`, only definitions set explicitly (via `set()`) will be provided.
 - `skipNullableClassParams` (defaults to `true`): if `true`, nullable constructor parameters typed as a class or an interface will always be set to `null`, except if the parameter has the `Inject` attribute bound to it.